-Chris is currently a Broadcast Copywriter at CB&S Advertising.
-He has written a variety of material, including feature films, commercials, narrative, fiction, non-fiction, cartoons, scripts, educational, and the like for a variety of outlets and purposes.
+Chris is currently Creative Director for Comcast Spotlight's Portland office, where he writes and produces televison commercials.
+Previously, he was a Broadcast Copywriter at CB&S/Kroger Advertising.
+In addition, he has written a variety of material, including feature films, commercials, narrative, fiction, non-fiction, cartoons, scripts, educational, and the like for a variety of outlets and purposes.
 Here's a sampling.

 This is a campaign I'm particularly proud of.
 We interviewed real associates and created a concept on how to show that the commitment to customers transcended department.
 To do this, we interviewed a number of associates about their specific jobs and experience and "Why it Mattered."
 We crafted these stories into television commercials, radio spots, short digital videos and more.